Sn3pcity/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Create a script that creates a new global variable.
+Write a script that prints the result of POWER divided by DIVIDE, followed by a new line.

-    Name: BEST
-    Value: School
+    POWER and DIVIDE are environment variables